SalarMahani/book-session/README.md

 # 📘 Book Sessions

-**Book Sessions** is a very simple React + TypeScript application for booking and managing sessions. created by [maximilian-schwarzmueller.](https://github.com/mschwarzmueller),This version has been modified, Dockerized,Specialized, and deployed by me. this project demonstrates fundamental concepts like props, state, forms, and TypeScript types in a real-world UI.
+**Book Sessions** is a very simple React + TypeScript application for booking and managing sessions. created by [maximilian-schwarzmueller.](https://github.com/mschwarzmueller),This version has been modified, Dockerized and Specialized by me. this project demonstrates fundamental concepts like props, state, forms, and TypeScript types in a real-world UI.

 Live Demo: 👉 [https://book-sessions.vercel.app](https://book-sessions.vercel.app)